okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 The Password Policy determines the requirements for a user's password length and complexity, as well as the frequency with which a password must be changed.
 This Policy also governs the recovery operations that may be performed by the User, including change password, reset (forgot) password, and self-service password unlock.

-> **Note:** Password Policies are enforced only for Okta and AD-mastered users.
-For AD-mastered users, ensure that your Active Directory Policies don't conflict with the Okta Policies.
+> **Note:** Password Policies are enforced only for Okta and AD-sourced users.
+For AD-sourced users, ensure that your Active Directory Policies don't conflict with the Okta Policies.

 #### Policy Settings example